jasonincanada/aoc-2022/README.md

 ## Advent of Code 2022

-My solutions for [Advent of Code 2022](http://adventofcode.com/2022) in Rust
+My solutions for [Advent of Code 2022](http://adventofcode.com/2022) in Rust.
+Read my [Journal entries](./Journal.md) with a synopsis of my thoughts for each day.

 Visit the Advent of Code sub-reddit for discussions and other participants' code submissions here: https://old.reddit.com/r/adventofcode/